heathercat123/pixiscratch/README.md

 # pixiscratch
-A strangely familiar Pixilart frontend
+A strangely familiar Pixilart frontend which is currently in pre-alpha.